-So best start getting great on camera now so you can stand out from the crow
+So best start getting great on camera now so you can stand out from the crow.

 LinkTime (Virtual Meetings)

-One of the reasons that technology is advancing at the rate that it is, is due to technological convergence
+One of the reasons that technology is advancing at the rate that it is, is due to technological convergence.

-When a large company like a LinkedIn or Apple or Google want to add skills into their company, rather than trying to build it internally often they will acquire a company that is the best in their field in that particular technology.
+When a large company like a LinkedIn or Apple or Google want to add skills to their company, rather than trying to build it internally often they will acquire a company that is the best in their field in that particular technology.

-Microsoft purchased Skype so it has grasp on the video communications space so it can start adding Skype into its other products.
+Microsoft purchased Skype so it has a grasp on the video communications space so it can start adding Skype into its other products.
 Google purchased Deep Mind so it can be a leader in AI in the future and integrate AI into their other technologies.